Texas police office charged with murdering Jonathan Price fired

 JONATHAN PRICE OFFERED HANDSHAKE, ASKED OFFICER IF HE WAS 'DOING GOOD,' AFFIDAVIT SHOWS

-Lucas used a stun gun on Price, then shot him.
+Lucas attempted to use a stun gun on Price, then shot him.
 Price was taken to a hospital where he later died.

+According to an arrest affidavit, the entire incident was caught on body camera footage, but it has not been released yet.

-Family and friends of Price said he was trying to intervene in a domestic disturbance when he was shot, while Lucas' attorney contends that Price “did not appear to be an uninvolved, innocent party."
+Family and friends of Price said he was trying to intervene in a domestic disturbance when he was shot, while Lucas' attorney, John Snider, contends that Price “did not appear to be an uninvolved, innocent party."

+"Unfortunately, there is no appeal process available for Mr. Lucas to challenge the employment decision," Snider told Fox News.
+"Mr. Lucas acted within policy and law during this entire incident.
+He attempted to detain Mr. Price and was met with physical resistance.
+Mr. Lucas only discharged his pistol as a last resort in response to an aggressive assailant who was actively trying to take his taser."

 Lucas was charged with murder Monday, and the city said it “was required to conduct an administrative investigation of Mr. Lucas’s misconduct” before he was “terminated for his egregious violation of the City’s and police department’s policies."